hayleyw7/demo-streaming/README.md

 I implemented Router to change URLs between pages, because the code is simple to use and understand, and it allows the user to favorite pages and use the back button.

+I used Lighthouse, because I want every project I make to score 100% on accessibility, and that is a quick, easy, well-regarded way to gauge it.
+This is why I went darker with the header bar after completing the project and screenshotting it, because I needed a higher contrast ratio to reach its best.
+The site scores 100 on all 3 pages: home, movies, and series.

 ### Are there any improvements you could make to your submission?

 I would love to dry up the code and use more dynamic functions, as well as improve the CSS.
 ### What would you do differently if you were allocated more time?

 I would really have liked to learn and implement hooks.

+I would update screenshots to reflect the darker header after using a Lighthouse report.

 ## Languages and technology